monatemedia/python-django-achievementhq/README.md

 python demo.py
 ```

-- Admin User name is "admin" and password is PennantFernlikeAnnouncerSubsidy
+- Admin user name is "admin" and password is PennantFernlikeAnnouncerSubsidy
 - All other users passwords are DecreasePrototypeEasiestOxidant

 <p align="right">(<a href="#readme-top">back to top</a>)</p>